vhartman/vhartman.github.io/_posts/2024-03-15-inf-norm-sampling.md

 We can do many comparisons and generations of random numbers at the same time, and do not have to do it one by one.
 This runs the risk that we might generate too many samples if we choose the batch size too large.

-We look at some timings of the approaches for different dimensions and for each dimension three different bounds: a tight one (i.e., $$c_b$$ close to the mimimum achievable cost), a medium tight one, and a very relaxed bound (logarithmic plot).
+We look at some timings of the approaches for different dimensions and for each dimension three different bounds: a tight one (i.e., $$c_b$$ close to the mimimum achievable cost{% include sidenote.html text='All the coordinates of the start are at -1, and the ones of the goal at 1, bringing the minimum cost to 2.'%}), a medium tight one, and a very relaxed bound (logarithmic plot).

 <div style="width: 90%; display: flex; justify-content: center; align-items: center; margin: auto;">
   <div style="width: 70%; padding: 5px;">